hunterjmatthews/Number-Theory-with-Computer-Applications/README.md

-# Number-Theory-with-Computer-Applications
-Solutions to Number Theory with Computer Applications by Ramanujachary Kumanduri and Christina Romero
+# Number Theory with Computer Applications